 Apply All Non-Conflicting Changes

 Click this button to apply all non-conflicting changes.
 You can also make this behavior automatic, by selecting the checkbox Automatically apply non-conflicting changes in the Diff & Merge page of the Settings dialog.

 Click these buttons to merge non-conflicting changes from the left/right parts of the dialog.

 Annotate with GitBlame

 This option is only available from the context menu of the gutter.

-Use this option to explore who introduced which changes to the repository version of the file in question, and when.
+Use this option to explore who introduced which changes to the repository version of the file, and when.
 The annotations view lets you see detailed information for each line of code, such as the version from which this line originated, the ID of the user who committed this line, and the commit date.

-For more details on annotations, refer to Using annotations
+For more details on annotations, refer to VCS annotations.

 Use this keyboard shortcut to show the popup menu of the most commonly used diff commands.